dambar240/pycall-demo/README.md

 A simple program to import a python module and use it inside a web-server.

-Run the following commands
+## Runing web the following commands

 1. bundle install
+2. cd web
-2. bundle exec puma
+3. bundle exec puma

 Navigate to localhost:port

+## Running on terminal

+1.